edm00se/awesome-board-games/.github/pull_request_template.md

 - [ ] searched the [readme](../readme.md) file and searched the [open pull requests](https://github.com/edm00se/awesome-board-games/pulls) (no duplicates please)
 - [ ] and will follow [the desired format](../formatting.md)
+- [ ] used image links that resolve correctly, are appropriately sized, and are served over HTTPS

 Once your PR is created, it will trigger a build on Travis CI.
 This includes a formatter linting process, so if there are any issues with the build, please address them.